-Mortgages for a Vacation Home
+4 Steps to Buying a Vacation Home

-You could qualify for a mortgage on a primary residence with as little as 3% down, but you’ll need a 10% down payment or more for a second home.
+You could qualify for a conventional loan on a primary residence with as little as 3% down, but you’ll need a minimum 10% down payment for a second home.
 A large down payment could also help you get a better mortgage rate and lower monthly payments.

 - Be occupied by you, as the borrower, for some portion of the year.

 - Be controlled exclusively by you and not a property management company.